 Chapel Hill Cosmetic and Family Dentistry has your teeth grinding solutions and treatments for the effects of bruxism.
-Millions of people are affected by bruxism, or teeth grinding.
+Millions of people live with bruxism or teeth grinding.
 Bruxism is a condition in which you clench or grind teeth.
 Most people grind their teeth at night and as a result, may not realize that they have a problem.
 Instead, they may notice that they have headaches, sore jaws, or worn teeth.

 What Is Bruxism?